joshmcarthur/joshmcarthur.github.com/_posts/2019-05-27-pending-block-examples-with-rspec.md

 rspec-core](https://github.com/rspec/rspec-core/issues/1208#issuecomment-30009148), which mentioned
 that:

-> Currently pending 'doc string' is just an alias for it 'doc string', :pending => true. xit
+> Currently pending 'doc string' is just an alias for it 'doc string', :pending => true.

 This is interesting, because that means that `pending` is implemented as an RSpec tag, and I know that tags can be applied to more than just specific examples - they can also be applied to example